 6.07 km – about 0 hours 5 min

 Continue north to Britannia Beach to visit the Britannia Mine Museum National Historic Site (tip: check out BOOM!, a live-action, multi-sensory special effects story-telling experience that brings the historic Mill building roaring back to life).
 Today it showcases the history of the mine and the area, but it was once home to the largest copper producing mine in the British Commonwealth.
 Board a mining train and travel deep into an old mining tunnel.
 Pan for gold, engage in interactive exhibits and see historic mining equipment.
 Cultural kiosk 2 is near Britannia Beach.

 8 km – 6 min

 Continue north of Britannia Beach to the Sea to Sky Gondola.
-Catch a ride to the top and enjoy sweeping views of Howe Sound, take a walk to the many viewing platforms, and check out the suspension bridge, the take on the via ferrata, where you’ll averse a catwalk, cross suspended bridges, and ascend glacier-worn granite slabs using the steel rungs and a fixed cable system.
+Catch a ride to the top and enjoy sweeping views of Howe Sound, a UNESCO Biosphere Region, take a walk to the many viewing platforms, and check out the suspension bridge, the take on the via ferrata, where you’ll averse a catwalk, cross suspended bridges, and ascend glacier-worn granite slabs using the steel rungs and a fixed cable system.

 2.70 km – about 0 hours 2 min

 Squamish, billed as the “Outdoor Recreation Capital of Canada,” is an outdoor enthusiast’s paradise.
-Zoom down more than 600 mountain biking trails that weave through old-growth forests, windsurf at the Squamish Spit, or hike in a provincial park.
+Zoom down more than 600 mountain biking trails that weave through old-growth forests, splash your way through a rafting tour, or hike in a provincial park.
 Learn more about the area’s history at Kiosk 4 near the Squamish Adventure Centre.

 Cap off the day’s adventure with a locally brewed beer (named for iconic Sea-to-Sky landmarks) and fresh food at a restaurant, or with a visit to one of Squamish’s many art galleries.
 Overnight in Squamish.

 North of Squamish is Brackendale, home to one of the highest concentrations of wintering bald eagles in North America.
 From November to February, look for these magnificent birds feeding on salmon from the main “Eagle Run” viewing facility.
-Or, take an “Eagle Safari” to cruise down the Squamish River via boat.
+Or, take an “Eagle Safari,” guided eagle viewing tours on foot, by raft, or via e-bike.

 12.32 km – about 0 hours 11 min

 Whistler is consistently ranked one of the top four-season resorts in North America, and it’s easy to see why.
 The village is always alive with events, celebrations, and a legendary après scene, and access to the wilderness is always steps away.
-Take the PEAK 2 PEAK Gondola to hit the best slopes – or trails – in one day on both of Whistler’s mountains.
+Take the PEAK 2 PEAK Gondola to hit the best slopes–or trails–in one day on both of Whistler’s mountains.
 Dine on the mountaintop or at award-winning restaurants in the pedestrian-only village.
 Learn about the local First Nations at the Squamish Lil’wat Cultural Centre, housed in a stunning and eco-friendly designated LEED building (LEED is a national program promoting sustainable and green building and development practices).
 And see the stunning collection at the Audain Art Museum, including James Hart’s not-to-be-missed The Dance Screen.

-Optional: For a different scenic route back to Vancouver, follow Highway 99 north to Pemberton, which offers exhilarating paragliding and soaring opportunities.
+Optional: For a different scenic route back to Vancouver, follow Highway 99 north to Pemberton, where you can enjoy a farm tour.
 Continue north to Lillooet; the stretch of Highway 99 between Pemberton and Lillooet is also known as Duffey Lake Road, and features spectacular roadside scenery.
 Highlights include hiking at Nairn Falls Provincial Park.